cloudmesh/classes/docs/source/lesson/iaas/openstack-havana.rst

        +--------------+-----------+---------------------+------+-------------+-------------+

 To attach the volume to your instance you can use the volume-attach subcommand.
-Let us assume we like to attache it as "/dev/vdb", than you can use the command:::
+Let us assume we like to attach it as "/dev/vdb", than you can use the command:::

        $ nova volume-attach $PORTALNAME-001 6d0d8285-xxxx-xxxx-xxxx-xxxxxxxxxabc "/dev/vdb"